Notes, Mentions & Notifications

 Morning Briefings

 Section titled “Morning Briefings”Morning Briefings are a daily SMS sent to the advisor group.
 The message covers what happened overnight, which cars are overdue, and what to tackle first.
-It gives your team a running start before they reach the dealership.
+Your team walks in already knowing what’s behind and where to start.

 Three things must all be true for Morning Briefings to arrive: